 What is STEW-MAP?

-The Stewardship Mapping and Assessment Project (STEW-MAP) of the Thomas Jefferson Planning District is a survey and public database designed to map where stewardship organizations work and how they are connected, with the goal of strengthening community capacity for environmental stewardship within the region.
+The Stewardship Mapping and Assessment Project (STEW-MAP) of the Thomas Jefferson Planning District is a survey and public database designed to map where stewardship groups work and how they are connected, with the goal of strengthening community capacity for environmental stewardship within the region.
 STEW-MAP was developed by the USDA Forest Service in New York in 2007.
 Since then, the framework has utilized from Seattle to Beijing.
 Each project is conducted separately by a local research team in partnership with local agencies and organizations.

 STEW-MAP addresses the questions: